 The Chief Financial Officer has statutory responsibility under section 151 of the Local Government Act 1972.
+This officer covers both North Devon and Torridge Councils.

 The Monitoring Officer has a statutory responsibility to ensure the legality of transactions, activities and arrangements the council enters into.
-During the year the Monitoring Officer retired and was replaced with effect from 17 January 2013.
-The appointment is on a joint basis, with the officer also being Monitoring Officer for Torridge District Council.
+For the first part of the year the Monitoring Officer covered both North Devon and Torridge Councils.
+By the end of the year a purely North Devon appointment was made.